 But don’t worry!
 There’s plenty you can do.

-Invest in stress management strategies to manage both mental and emotional upheaval.
-This includes regular exercise, a balanced diet (low in energy-spiking sugar), yoga and meditation, journalism, and being part of a community.
+Invest in stress management methods to control both mental and emotional turmoil.
+This involves consistent exercise, a balanced diet (minimal in energy-spiking sugar), yoga and meditation, journaling, and active community involvement.

-Pair these strategies with anti-aging products like Zinzino’s Skin Serum.
-This isn’t any other cream you’ll find like in this category.
-It helps to modify aging systematically, by improving the extra-cellular matrix (ECM) – the fine mesh of microfibres that empowers the skin.
+Supplement these tactics with anti-aging products such as Zinzino’s Skin Serum.
+This isn’t your typical cream that you’d find in this category.
+It systematically tackles aging by enhancing the extra-cellular matrix (ECM) – the delicate network of microfibers that fortify the skin.

 You can also settle unnerving butterflies with supportive supplements such as Viva.
 Packed with natural energy-boosting vitamins and other botanical ingredients, Viva helps relieve normal stress and promotes a positive mood.